msande231/msande231.github.io/syllabus.markdown

 ## Week 7/8 -- Network effects and interventions ##

 **Tues 11/7**

 Democracy Day -- no class.

 **Thurs 11/9 and Tues 11/14**

 - Dodds, Watts (2007) "Influentials, Networks, and Public Opinion Formation," J Consumer Research.
-- Kempe, Kleinberg, Tardos (2003) "Maximizing the spread of influence through a social network," Proceedings of KDD.
+- Kempe, Kleinberg, Tardos (2003) "Maximizing the spread of influence through a social network," KDD.
 - Centola, Macy (2007) "Complex contagions and the weakness of long ties," AJS.
 - Centola (2010) "The spread of behavior in an online social network experiment," Science.
 - Centola (2011) "An experimental study of homophily in the adoption of health behavior," Science.